Observation of the $\Upsilon$(3S) meson and suppression of $\Upsilon$ states in PbPb collisions at $\sqrt{s_\mathrm{NN}}$ = 5.02 TeV: Abstract

 In summary, data from \PbPb and \pp collisions at a nucleon-nucleon center-of-mass energy of $\sqrtsNN = 5.02\TeV$, collected with the CMS detector, were analyzed to measure the yields and nuclear modification factors, \RAA, of the \PgUb and \PgUc mesons.
 The \PgUc meson is observed for the first time in \PbPb collisions, with a significance above five standard deviations.
 Dividing the \PgUc over \PgUb yield ratios in \PbPb by those in \pp collisions gives the double ratios that quantify the relative modification of the two mesons.
 Results are shown as functions of \PgU transverse momentum and \PbPb collision centrality.
 Both the \PgUb and \PgUc mesons are suppressed ($\RAA<1$), with a stronger effect for the \PgUc.
 The suppression increases for more central \PbPb collisions, whereas no significant dependence on \pt is seen.
-The \PgUc over \PgUb double ratios show no significant dependence on \pt, indicating that the degree to which the suppression is stronger for the \PgUc meson is constant over the studied \pt region.
+The \PgUc over \PgUb double ratios show a gradual decrease towards more central \PbPb collisions, indicating that the degree to which the suppression is stronger for the \PgUc meson increases for more central \PbPb collisions.
 Combined with previous measurements, these results indicate that the strength of the suppression increases in the sequence \PgUa, \PgUb, and \PgUc.
 These results provide new constraints on the understanding of the dynamics of quarkonium states in the QGP created in heavy ion collisions.